 The seller/servicer is not required to purchase or own Fannie Mae stock as a condition of eligibility.

-Unless otherwise notified in writing, all seller/servicers are eligible to sell and service Texas 50(a)(6) loans, so long as the seller/servicer meets the eligibility criteria specified in Texas Constitution Section 50(a)(6).
-A seller/servicer that intends to sell Texas 50(a)(6) loans originated by a third-party originator is also responsible for ensuring that the originating seller qualifies as an “authorized lender” under Texas Constitution Section 50(a)(6).
+Unless otherwise notified in writing, all seller/servicers are eligible to sell and service Texas Section 50(a)(6) loans, so long as the seller/servicer meets the eligibility criteria specified in Texas Constitution Section 50(a)(6).
+A seller/servicer that intends to sell Texas Section 50(a)(6) loans originated by a third-party originator is also responsible for ensuring that the originating seller qualifies as an “authorized lender” under Texas Constitution Section 50(a)(6).

 A seller/servicer applying to do business with Fannie Mae must submit the documentation and basic application review fee described on Fannie Mae’s website.
 Application review fees are not refundable.